saulpw/aipl/about/23-design.md

 ---

-Thus, AIPL borrows implicit looping and tacit programming from APL, and lets go of its alien symbology.
+So AIPL borrows implicit looping and tacit programming from APL, and lets go of its alien symbology.
 AIPL also borrows some of APL's vocabulary, but since data pipelines are a much different domain than math (and much more has been developed in the data domain over the past 50 years), we need to develop a different set of operators.

 So AIPL is also a *vocabulary discovery platform*.